zuri-training/Team-118-Col-Films/README.md

 ## Developers {developers}

-This branch is built by Jeremiah Lateef for the Zuri Project.
+- This branch is built by **Jeremiah Lateef** for the Zuri Project.
 Other participants may contribute to the project in the future.
+- I won't be adding other changes added to this repository, except the README.md.
+- Changes will be added to this repository [Jeremiah's new repo](https://github.com/jeremiahlateef/Team-118-Col-Films-21)

 ## License {license}